sagirumati/gretlR/README.md

 <!-- badges: end -->

 # About gretlR

-gretlR is an R package that can run `gretl` program from R Markdown.
+gretlR is an R package that can run `gretl` program from R, R Markdown and Quarto.

 # Installation